-The sheaves are then stooked in the field and follows the same process as Long straw.
-Until, at the threshing process the Threshing machine has a Comber on the top which combes the straws, then it goes into a trusser and is tied into bundles of Combed Wheat Reed.
+The sheaves are stooked in the field and follow the same process as Long Straw.
+Next, the Threshing Machine has a Comber on the top which combes the straws, then it goes into a trusser and is tied into bundles of Combed Wheat Reed.